ClaudiuCreanga/poker-probabilities/README.md

 you have 10 possible sequences of cards (ace can be 11 and 15)

-you have 13 cards in a colour
+you have 13 cards for a colour
 ```
 import math
 def combinations(n,k):